Skip to content

 Two people standing and pointing at a board

-Design intent - what is it and why is it important?
+What is design intent, and why is it important?

 • What are the critical factors of the design that achieve its required vision?